pingcap/tidb-operator/en/upgrade-tidb-operator.md

 ## Upgrade TiDB Operator from v1.0 to v1.1 or later releases

 Since TiDB Operator v1.1.0, PingCAP no longer updates or maintains the tidb-cluster chart.
 The components and features that have been managed using the tidb-cluster chart will be managed by CR (Custom Resource) or dedicated charts in v1.1.
 For more details, refer to [TiDB Operator v1.1 Notes](notes-tidb-operator-v1.1.md).

-> **Note:**
->
-> By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
-For details about what is shared and how to disable the sharing, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).